TheLimePixel/bento/features.md

 - [Top Level Let](features.md#let-statement)

 In declaration scopes, rather than having constants, there are properties.
-A property is an identifier which is associated to some value, though said value may not be constant or even stored in memory.
+A property is an identifier which is associated to some value, which may be a stored in memory or recomputed every time.
 Each property consists of a getter and a setter.
 The first one is called when using the identifier and the latter when following it with an equals sign and a value.
 Top-level `let` statements essentially store a value in memory and create a getter which is used to access it.